HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 **Digital Experience 9.5 Container Version**

-- New values moved out of incubator to main section of `values.yaml`
+- Values moved from incubator to the main section of `values.yaml`
 - Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository
 - Notice of deprecation of customized OpenLDAP container starting CF223
 - Removal of automated Pod restart on ConfigMap updates